 OFFICE OF HISTORIC PRESERVATION

-NEW!
 Section 106 Submittal Checklist Now Available

-The Office of Historic Preservation now has a checklist to use in determining what information to send to us for consultation under Section 106 of the National Historic Preservation Act in order to help make review of your undertaking proceed as efficiently as possible For those of you who are more familiar with the process, there is a two-page checklist with little explanatory information about the items we suggest you submit to us.
+The Office of Historic Preservation now has a checklist to use in determining what information to send to us for consultation under Section 106 of the National Historic Preservation Act in order to help make review of your undertaking proceed as efficiently as possible.
+For those of you who are more familiar with the process, there is a two-page checklist with little explanatory information about the items we suggest you submit to us.
 There is also a longer, annotated version of the checklist with explanations for each of the checklist items.

-CHRIS Modernization and Sustainability Plan
+Action Plan for the CHRIS Modernization and Sustainability Plan

 For California State Agencies: Consultation Under PRC 5024 and 5024.5